WSU Policies: UPC Initial Review

 Our commitment goes beyond just following the law.
 We want to make sure you know who to talk to and how to work with Access Services.
 Our goal is to provide you with the resources and support your need for an equitable learning environment.

-This procedure sets forth the processes and courses of action the institution will take to adhere to those standards set forth in Policy 1-1 (Student Accommodation Policy), as well as student responsibilities.
-Winona State wants to make sure students know who to talk to and how to work with Access Services.
+This procedure describes how Winona State University (WSU) adheres to those standards regarding student accommodations as well as student responsibilities.
+WSU wants to make sure students know who to talk to and how to work with Access Services.
 Our goal is to provide the resources and support students need for an equitable learning environment through a participatory process.